Making sure your pet gets all the vaccinations they need is vital to keeping them fit and healthy.

 Your vet should give you a physical document, recording all the vaccinations your pet's had to date and when the next one is due.
 The vet should also keep accurate digital records of your pet’s vaccinations.

 Keeping an accurate record to hand should help you make sure your pet gets all the vaccinations they need at the right time.
-It’s something to keep an eye on, as your vet might not remind you when it’s time to head to the pet vaccination clinic.
+It’s something to set a reminder for, as your vet might not remind you.

 Vaccination history is also important if you take your pet abroad, or if for whatever reason, your pet should need to transfer owner.